conductor-sdk/conductor-clojure/README.md

 it will return a TaskRunnerConfigurer instance, which you can shutdown by calling the .shutdown() java method

 ## Mapper-Utils namespace
-The  `[conductor.mapper-utils :as mapper-utils]` namespace holds the functions to map to java object which are mostly not necesary.
+The  `[io.orkes.mapper-utils :as mapper-utils]` namespace holds the functions to map to java object which are mostly not necesary.

 ### The mapper-utils/java-map->clj-map protocol
 Will map a java map to a clojure map which may come in handy for workers implementation. for example consider a worker that sums two input parameters.
 For a workflow defined like this :